xiaoyunyang/xiaoyunyang.github.io/content/post/programming/webdev-security-considerations.md

 - `noopener` tells the browser not to not send `window.opener` context from the originator of the link click.
 - `noreferrer` tells the browser to not send an HTTP referer header if the user follows the hyperlink.

 *Pro-tip* Use lint.
-In fact, I first learn about the error from [a lint error](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-target-blank.md) about the danger of using `target="_blank"` in anchor without adding the `rel="noopener noreferrer"` attribute.
-It's a good idea to use lint to support your development which does a lot to help you write secure, clean, and maintainable code.
+In fact, I first learned about reverse tabnabbing from [a lint error](https://github.com/yannickcr/eslint-plugin-react/blob/master/docs/rules/jsx-no-target-blank.md) about the danger of using `target="_blank"` in anchor without adding the `rel="noopener noreferrer"` attribute.
+It's always a good idea to use lint to support your development which does a lot to help you write secure, clean, and maintainable code.
 Popular editors like VSCode and Atom have lint support.

 # Cross-site Request Forgery (CSRF)